X-Sharp/XSharpPublic/src/Templates/working/content/p_vomdiapplication/Readme.txt

 - The Application Icon and bitmap on the Help About screen have been updated
 - The SysLink control on the HelpAbout screen now goes to the X# website
 - We have included the templates for the VO Editor in the Properties subfolder in the project

+The VO SDK libraries are resolved with a reference to the nuget package XSharp.VOSDK